-Drexel’s LeBow College of Business offers an online MBA program in Pennsylvania that is designed for individuals who seek mastery of business fundamentals and desire gain an advantage in their workplace.
+Drexel’s LeBow College of Business offers an online MBA program in Pennsylvania that is designed for individuals who seek mastery of business fundamentals and desire to gain an advantage in their workplace.
 The program is accredited by AACSB International and ranked #15 in the world by Financial Times.

-Drexel’s Admission Committee seeks exceptional and diverse individuals who show potential to prosper in an academically rigorous program.
-Requirements include a bachelor’s degree from a regionally accredited college or university, GPA of at least 3.0, and GMAT score of at least 570 or GRE score of at least 153 in both verbal and quantitative reasoning.
-Requests for GMAT or GRE waivers can be made if applicants hold advanced degrees (JD, MD, Ph.D., or DDS) or have a minimum of five years professional experience.
+Drexel’s Admission Committee seeks exceptional and diverse individuals who show the potential to prosper in an academically rigorous program.
+Requirements include a bachelor’s degree from a regionally accredited college or university, a GPA of at least 3.0, and a GMAT score of at least 570 or a GRE score of at least 153 in both verbal and quantitative reasoning.
+Requests for GMAT or GRE waivers can be made if applicants hold advanced degrees (JD, MD, Ph.D., or DDS) or have a minimum of five years of professional experience.
 Programs start in March and September.

-Standard Courses (36 credits) – Business Consulting, Business Ethics, Business Statistics, Corporate Financial Management, Essentials of Economics, Leadership & Professional Development, Managerial Accounting, Managerial Economics, Managing Technology Innovation, Managing the Total Enterprise, Marketing Strategy & Planning, Measuring & Maximizing Financial Performance, Operations Management, and Strategic Management
+Standard Courses (36 credits) – Business Consulting, Business Ethics, Business Statistics, Corporate Financial Management, Essentials of Economics, Leadership & Professional Development, Managerial Accounting, Managerial Economics, Managing Technology Innovation, Managing the Total Enterprise, Marketing Strategy & Planning, Measuring & Maximizing Financial Performance, Operations Management, and Strategic Management.

 3. La Salle University